 This drug may make you dizzy.
 Do not drive, use machinery, or do any activity that requires alertness until you are sure you can perform such activities safely.

 To reduce your risk of dizziness and lightheadedness, get up slowly when rising from a sitting or lying position.

 Limit alcoholic beverages.
 Daily use of alcohol may increase your risk for liver problems, especially when combined with atorvastatin.
 Ask your doctor or pharmacist for more information.

 Older adults may be more sensitive to the side effects of the drug, especially muscle problems and dizziness.

 This product must not be used during pregnancy.
 Atorvastatin may harm an unborn baby.
 Therefore, it is important to prevent pregnancy while taking this medication.
-Consult your doctor for more details and to discuss using at least 2 reliable forms of birth control (such as condoms, birth control pills) while taking this medication.
+Consult your doctor for more details and to discuss the use of reliable forms of birth control (such as condoms, birth control pills) while taking this medication.
 If you become pregnant or think you may be pregnant, tell your doctor immediately.

 It is unknown if amlodipine or atorvastatin passes into breast milk.
 Because of the possible risk to the infant, breast-feeding while using this product is not recommended.
 Consult your doctor before breast-feeding.